 Ornate Tetra

-The ornate tetra is another type of pink tetras and is similar to Rosy tetra’s color.
+The ornate tetra is another type of pink tetras and is similar to the Rosy tetra’s color.
 Yes, they are salmon-colored pink too.

 Ornate Tetra is a peaceful fish very appropriate for community tanks.
-They are not aggressive and can be kept with other small non-aggressive fish, such as tetras or guppies.
+They are not aggressive and can be kept with other small, non-aggressive fish, such as tetras or guppies.

 These fish are a bit more difficult to breed than other types of pink tetras.
 They prefer even softer water and oftentimes require caves for protection when spawning.
 They can be found in rivers that have acidic conditions in parts of Brazil.